Vtr0/notes/README.md

 git branch readme
 # switch to branch "readme"
 git checkout readme

+# these above two commands can be combined into one
+git checkout -b
 # see local and remote branch
 git branch -a
 ```